 As you navigate the nooks and crannies of Omega Mart, work together to solve the mystery of Dramcorp, Omega Mart’s parent company by leveraging the clues that are scattered about.

-Tickets can be purchased in advance both with the attraction or with Vegas.com here, where you can often save a few bucks.
+Tickets can be purchased in advance with the attraction, here.

 Hopefully, I was able to help you identify one or two things to do with a group in Las Vegas that’ll work for your crew!